jony100200/-Kalponic-Studio-Toolbox-/Apps/Model Launcher/readme.md

-# 🧠 Pathline — Model Picker UI
+# 🧠 Model Picker UI
 **Launch LLMs & Whisper models with zero terminal hassle.**

 A Python-based GUI to easily launch local AI models (like GGUF LLMs or Whisper ASR) using a config file or manual selection.
 No need to type commands or deal with terminal paths—just point, click, and go.